SAVE WILLIAMSTOWN

 Minister’s decision on rezoning and his advisory committee

-On the request of Nelson Place Village, the Planning Minister, Justin Madden has used his delegated authority to rezone the land at the Former Port Phillip Woollen Mill Site.
+On the request of Nelson Place Village, the then Planning Minister, Justin Madden has used his delegated authority to rezone the land at the Former Port Phillip Woollen Mill Site RESIDENTIAL.
 Effectively the community has NO SAY in the rezoning despite the fact that the community and Hobsons Bay City Council were agreed that “Mixed Zone” would be a more appropriate zoning.
 Also the rezoning is contrary to the provisions in the Planning and Environment Act 1987 where the Williamstown Shipyards are to be protected and the minister has rezoned part of the site which is defined and mapped in the Williamstown Shipyards.
+Matthew Guy did rezone the land MIXED USE but the developer has only applied for residential applications to date apart for two small retail spaces where the Oriental is and conversion of the Britannia Hotel into a Marketing Suite.

 Downloads